openedx/openedx-events/openedx_events/event_bus/avro/README.rst

 Glossary
 --------

-Signal - An instance of OpenEdxPublicSignal
+Signal - An instance of OpenEdxPublicSignal.
 Event data - A dictionary whose structure is determined by the init_data attribute of an instance of OpenEdxPublicSignal.
 Event data is sent via a call to MY_SIGNAL.send_event(**event_data).
 Avro schema - A specification describing the expected field names and types in an Avro record dictionary Avro record dictionary - A dictionary whose structure is determined by an Avro schema.
 These dictionaries are the entities that are actually serialized to bytes and sent over the wire to the event bus.